SemionV/doryn/devlog.md

 # Development log

 Tasks:
-* Delete Window and View entities attached to GlfwWindow when iut is closed
 * Use new View structure in ViewController for OpenGL
 * Clean up the old WindowSystem code(remove)
 * Add Groups of Controllers to Engine